Meet Our Mentors

 Personal Statement:

 "I started playing lacrosse in first grade and have been playing for 12 years.
 I grew up competing with Mass Elite in club lacrosse and played club soccer until high school.
-Currently, I’m a senior on the Nobles Girls Varsity Lacrosse and Varsity Soccer teams.
 Over the past two years, I’ve had the privilege of playing with the U16 and U18 US National Development Teams.
 I am excited to continue my lacrosse journey at Harvard University this fall."

 .webp)